-The relevant restrictive covenant noted that: "the Employee shall not work at another company in the same field for three years of termination of employment and the Employee shall pay indemnification of KRW 1,000,000 per day if this Agreement is breached by the Employee."
+The relevant restrictive covenant noted that: “the Employee shall not work at another company in the same field for three years after termination of employment and the Employee shall pay indemnification of KRW 1,000,000 per day if this Agreement is breached by the Employee.”
 The business of the company was the wedding planning business.
-The business is a very lucrative and very competitive business in Korea.
+The business is very lucrative and very competitive business in Korea.
 The employee had access to company trade secrets.

 The Seoul Central District Court opined that: “if the agreement with the Non-Competition Restrictive Covenant restricts the employee’s freedom of choosing a career and the right to employment, it is relevant to look to Civil Code 103: Contrary to Good Morals and other Social Order.
 If so, the agreement is invalid.
 However, the Non-Competition Restrictive Covenant should be considered, comprehensively, including considering if valuable benefits were given, the period of the non-competition restriction and the type of occupation.”

 The Seoul Court opined that because of the nature of the wedding consulting business the trade secrets of the company are very important.
 The Court, specifically, noted the client list is a very valuable trade secret that may be infringed when working for a competing business.

 The Court, however, reduced the liquidated damage amount from KRW 1,000,000 per day to KRW 100,000 per day.
 The Court noted that the Employee had an inferior bargaining position and considered the amount of liquidated damages too high.

 Please get an experienced and proactive Korean-based attorney experienced in employment law in Korea to review your employment agreements.
 The standard agreements we see are less than adequate.
 If you are challenging a restrictive covenant, in Korea, many of the ubiquitous Korean lawyers are not adequate.
 This area of law, requires a specialist.